Beetle Bailey: Self-censoring

 Sometimes Mort Walker created strips with raunchy subject matter for his own amusement.
 This was done at the sketch stage, and those strips were never meant to be published in the U.S. They "end[ed] up in a black box in the bottom drawer", according to Walker.
 These sketches were sometimes published in Scandinavia, however, with a translation underneath.
 In Norway, they appeared in the Norwegian Beetle Bailey comic book, Billy, with the cover of the comic marked to show it contained censored strips.
 To offset any possible negative reaction, the publisher experimented with "scrambling" the strips in the mid-1990s.
 To see them, the reader had to view them through a "de-scrambling" plastic card.
-This was discontinued soon afterwards, and the strips later were printed without scrambling.
+This was discontinued soon afterward, and the strips later were printed without scrambling.
 In Sweden, some of these strips were collected in the Alfapocket series.

 Animation

 A television series based on the strip, consisting of 50 six-minute animated cartoon shorts produced by King Features Syndicate, was animated by Paramount Cartoon Studios in the U.S. and Artransa Film Studios in Sydney, Australia.
 The series was first broadcast in 1963 as part of The King Features Trilogy.
 50 episodes were produced.

 The opening credits included the sound of a bugle reveille, followed by a theme song specifically composed for the cartoon.

 In the closing credits Geoff Pike was listed as Director.

 Beetle was voiced by comic actor and director Howard Morris with Allan Melvin as the voice of Sarge.
 Other King Features properties, such as Snuffy Smith and Krazy Kat, also appeared in the syndicated series, under the collective title Beetle Bailey and His Friends.
 June Foray did the voice of Bunny, plus all of the female characters involved.

 Beetle and Sgt.
-Snorkel were featured prominently in the animated television film Popeye Meets the Man Who Hated Laughter, which debuted on October 7, 1972 as an episode of The ABC Saturday Superstar Movie.
+Snorkel were featured prominently in the animated television film Popeye Meets the Man Who Hated Laughter, which debuted on October 7, 1972, as an episode of The ABC Saturday Superstar Movie.
 In the beginning of the show, General Halftrack, and Lt.
 Flap also appeared in the Chinese Restaurant scene.